-CiC - Child In Care
+CiC: Child In Care

-CAMHS - Child and Adolescent Mental Health Service
+CAMHS: Child and Adolescent Mental Health Service

-Continuum of Need - outlines the different levels of support for children and families in Wakefield District.
+Continuum of Need: outlines the different levels of support for children and families in Wakefield District.

-DSL - Designated Safeguarding Lead.
-Each School will have a team of at least two DSL's.
+DSL: Designated Safeguarding Lead.
+Each School will have a team of a DSL and one DDSL.
+Their job description is included in the appendices.

-FIM - Future in Mind.
+FIM: Future in Mind.
 Program to help in promoting, protecting and improving our children and young people's mental health and wellbeing

-KCSIE - Keeping Children Safe in Education - Statutory guidance
+KCSIE: Keeping Children Safe in Education (Statutory guidance)

-MARF - Multi Agency Referral Form used in Wakefield District
+MARF: Multi Agency Referral Form used in Wakefield District

-Restorative Approach - using language and skills to reduce conflict and foster relationships in order to help people reach sustainable solutions to problems.
+Restorative Approach: using language and skills to reduce conflict and foster relationships in order to help people reach sustainable solutions to problems.
 This is the overarching aim of any work and training in Wakefield district.

-Signs Of Safety - an approach to family intervention work, used across the Continuum of Need.
+Signs of Safety: an approach to family intervention work, used across the Continuum of Need.